dojo/docs/dijit/Tooltip.rst

 Known Issues
 ------------

-When using Firefox 2 with JAWS 9, the tooltip text is spoken twice.
-This has been fixed in Firefox 3.

 Tooltips are not spoken in IE 8 with JAWS 10.
 This is because Dijit Tooltips are implemented using the ARIA alert role and IE 8 does not support that role.
-A ticket (http://bugs.dojotoolkit.org/ticket/3957) has been filed to modify Dijit Tooltips to use the ARIA tooltip role since that role is now supported in Firefox 3 and IE 8
+A ticket (`#3957 <http://bugs.dojotoolkit.org/ticket/3957>`_) has been filed to modify Dijit Tooltips to use the ARIA tooltip role since that role is now supported in Firefox 3 and IE 8.

 See also
 ========